 Joanna collaborates with other artists and participants to create performances, exhibitions, films, installations and audio walks.
 She facilitates inclusive workshops in a range of education, community and health contexts.
 During the pandemic she worked for two years with Govanhill Baths, leading their Arts, Health and Wellbeing programme.

-Joanna is currently part of Independent Arts Projects Sensory Collective, funded by Creative Scotland’s Culture Collective programme.
+Joanna was originally engaged as part of Independent Arts Projects Sensory Collective, funded by Creative Scotland’s Culture Collective programme.
 She is researching and co-creating sensory art and dance experiences for people living with Dementia and Alzheimer’s. http://www.joannayoung.co.uk/about/

-Sensory Collective is a 21-month long project supporting six artists to create new, multi-sensory arts projects made with, by and for Autists, people with PMLD/complex needs and folk living with Dementia across Scotland.
+Sensory Collective was a 22-month long project taking place between 2021-2023 supporting six artists to co-create new, multi-sensory arts projects made with, by and for Autists, people with PMLD/complex needs and folk living with Dementia across Scotland.
 It is produced by Independent Arts Projects (IAP) as a Culture Collective project, funded by Scottish Government emergency Covid-19 funds through Creative Scotland. https://www.independentartsprojects.com/category/sensory-collective/

 Photo credit: Erika Stevenson